Topological generation of special linear groups: Preliminary results

-\ \\ Before proving Theorem 1.1, it will be helpful to establish some general facts about algebraic groups required for our arguments.
-This background material will be stated in slightly greater generality than necessary so that it may be applied in future work.
-In \cite{ger} conditions are determined for the existence of tuples $\omega\in\Omega$ which topologically generate a classical algebraic group $G$.
-Applications to generic stabilizers and random $(r,s)$-generation are then discussed.
-In Burness-Gerhardt-Guralnick \cite{burn}, bounds on fixed point spaces are used to establish topological generation results for exceptional algebraic groups, and additional applications are considered.
+Before proving Theorem 1.1, it will be helpful to establish some general facts about algebraic groups required in our arguments.
+This background material will be stated in slightly greater generality than necessary, so that it may be applied in future work.